megholova91/Doctor-appointment-booking-app/README.md

 ## Technical improvements

 1. Usage of a global state management like Redux.js will prevent using browser storage.
+2. Better error handling mechanism on the UI.
-2. Testing : unit test cases for each functionality, E2E testing.
+3. Testing : unit test cases for each functionality, E2E testing.
-3. Adding the API key as part of the environment variables.
+4. Adding the API key as part of the environment variables.

 ## Production consideration